TonyPhipps/SIEM/Tactics/Process-Access.md

-# Use Cases by Detection Method
+# Process Access Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)